 SECTION 1.
 The General Laws are hereby amended by inserting after chapter 42 the following new chapter:-

-SECTION 1.
-A municipality, after consultation with the Trial Court and the local District Attorney, may designate an area within a municipality where a court is located or court business is conducted as a municipal judicial safety zone, the boundaries of which should be specifically described by streets and landmarks.
+Section 1.
+A municipality, after consultation with the Trial Court and the local District Attorney, may designate an area within a municipality where a courthouse is located or court business is conducted or which the local police department has determined is a high crime area and presents a danger to public safety or constitutes a public nuisance as a municipal safety zone.
+The boundaries of which should be specifically described by streets and landmarks.
 The zone should be outlined on an official municipal map of the area and published in municipal notices, bulletins and official records as well as local publications and media.

 i. the intimidation of witnesses and victims or their relatives;